cloudenvy/cloudenvy/README.md

 ### Project Config

-Much like Vagrant, each ENVy must have a corresponding configuration file in the project working directory.
+Much like Vagrant, each Envy must have a corresponding configuration file in the project working directory.
 We call this file Envyfile.
 It should be located at `Envyfile.yml` the root of your project.

     project_config:
       name: foo